Category: Info

 To contain a small campervan fire (i.e. on the stove top), a fire blanket may suffice.
 ZEN fire blankets are ideal as they are made of fire resistant material that can withstand temperatures up to 500 degrees celcius.
 Place the fire blanket next to your exit door.
 As most fire blankets have no date of expiry, they are considered durable by full-time caravanners.
 Do not wait until a fire occurs before opening the fire blanket for the first time – practice beforehand so you are familiar with it, and learn the correct technique to place it over a small fire without burning yourself in the process.

-Install a photoelectric smoke alarm in your campervan – protect loved ones
+Install photoelectric smoke detectors in your campervan – protect loved ones

 Complete this fire safety checklist before embarking on your next road trip adventure

-• Does your campervan / caravan have a working photoelectric smoke alarm, fire extinguisher and a fire blanket located near the exit?
+• Does your campervan / caravan have working photoelectric smoke detectors, fire extinguisher and a fire blanket located near the exit?

 • Do you have an escape plan pre-prepared in case of fire?
 Ensure escape routes remain unobstructed.